La La Anthony Crawls On The Sand In Bermuda, Gushes About Her Billboard In Times Square

 Her dark hair was tightly pulled away from her pretty face that revealed subtle makeup, including mocha eyeliner, groomed and enhanced brows and nude lipstick.
 Her very long nails combed the sand as the sea lapped toward the shoreline where she was lying.

 The second shot in the four-shot social media pack took place inside a very blue swimming pool.
-La La was still wearing her top coupled with her yellow, black and white one-piece and all of its carefully curated cut-outs that captured a taut stomach and a hint of overflowing cleavage.
+La La was still wearing her top coupled with her yellow, black and white one-piece and all of its carefully curated cutouts that captured a taut stomach and a hint of overflowing cleavage.

 In this image, the Hollywood star, who calls herself an Afro-Puerto Rican, had her right hand up to her right ear, as if to zone in on a conversation not necessarily meant for her.
 Her left hand lightly embraced a metal railing.

 The third photo showed La La was back on the sand.
-This time, she sat on her knees with her feet on pointe, digging down in the sand.
+This time, she sat on her knees with her feet en pointe, digging down in the sand.
 The sticky sand stuck to her neck, her sturdy thighs and her manicured hands.
 Was she doing somersaults before the shot was taken?

 Finally, the last upload in Bermuda put La La back in the inviting swimming pool.
 A bored expression was plastered on her face, obviously playing to the camera with all kinds of looks, each more expressive than the last.